Unlocking Doping Effects on Altermagnetism in MnTe: Emergence of Quasi-altermagnetism: Results and analysis

+The intrinsic AHE originates from a non-zero Berry curvature ($\Omega$) in momentum space~\cite{nagaosa2010anomalous}.
+Within the framework of linear response theory, $\gamma\delta$-th ($\gamma \neq \delta$) component of the Hall conductivity tensor, $\sigma$, can be written in terms of the $\nu$-th component of $\Omega$ as,~\cite{nagaosa2010anomalous}

+Here $e$, $\hbar$, $n$, $\varepsilon$, and $f(\epsilon_{n}(\textbf{k}))$ represent the electron charge, reduced Planck's constant, Bloch band index, Levi-Civita symbol, and the Fermi-Dirac distribution function, respectively.
+Therefore, when the Berry curvature component is compensated over the entire Brillouin zone, the corresponding AHC component vanishes.\\ In Fig.~\ref{fig_AHC}, we show the non-zero components of AHC and $\Omega$ for candidate materials in two distinct classes of pair non-magnetic atom doped MnTe systems -- an altermagnet and a quasi-altermagnet -- each incorporating Sb and I atoms as dopants.
+From the figure, we find that for MSG $Pm^{\prime}m^{\prime}2$ (No.~25.60) (both in Sb-doped [in (e)] and I-doped [in (g)] cases), the net contribution coming from $\Omega_{x}$ and $\Omega_{y}$ vanishes, as there exists always a negative counterpart for each of the positive Berry curvature.
+In contrast, $\Omega_z$ component has a net contribution over the entire Brillouin zone--contributing to non-zero $\sigma_{xy}$ as obtained from equation~\ref{sigma}.

+In a similar way, for MSG $C2^{\prime}/m^{\prime}$ (No.~12.62), in Fig.~\ref{fig_AHC} (f) and (i), one can note that, only $\Omega_{y}$ component gets compensated, and other two ($\Omega_{x}$ and $\Omega_{z}$) remain uncompensated throughout the Brillouin zone.
+This gives rise to two non zero components of AHC -- $\sigma_{yz}$ and $\sigma_{xy}$ -- as depicted in Fig.~\ref{fig_AHC} (b) and (d), respectively.

-While changing the dopant position offers the possibility to tune the direction of the AHC, changing the type of dopant provides a way to tune the magnitude of the AHC near the Fermi level.
-For instance, Se atoms, which have the same number of valence electrons as Te, preserve the large band gap of MnTe, resulting in a vanishing AHC near the Fermi level.
-In contrast, doping with Sb or I shifts the Fermi level toward the valence or conduction bands, respectively, leading to finite AHC values at the Fermi level.
-In Fig.~\ref{fig_AHC} we show the non-zero components of AHC for candidate materials in two distinct classes of pair non-magnetic atom doped MnTe systems -- an altermagnet and a quasi-altermagnet -- each incorporating Sb and I atoms as dopants.
-Top panel illustrates $\sigma_{xy}$ component in the altermagnetic case with $Pm'm'2$ (No.25.60), where the left (right) one corresponds to Sb (I) doped systems.
-In the bottom panel, we present two non-zero AHC components -- $\sigma_{xy}$ and $\sigma_{yz}$ -- for quasi-altermagnets with MSG $C2'/m'2$ (No.12.62).
-Our findings are in agreement with the symmetry considerations discussed previously.
+These results demonstrate that non-magnetic atom doping can induce AHE in MnTe while retaining the magnetization along the out-of-plane direction, where AHC is symmetry-forbidden in the pristine case.
+By altering the relative dopant position, and thereby modifying the symmetry of the MnTe, it becomes possible not only to induce AHC but also to vary its direction.
+Furthermore changing the type of dopant provides a way to tune the magnitude of the AHC near the Fermi level.
+For instance, Se atoms, which are isovalent with Te, preserve the large band gap of MnTe, resulting in a vanishing AHC near the Fermi level.
+In contrast, doping with hole rich Sb or electron rich I shifts the Fermi level toward the valence or conduction bands, respectively, leading to finite AHC values at the Fermi level.
+Our work distinctly demonstrates the doping induced emergence of AHE in MnTe, both in the altermagnetic and quasi-altermagnetic configurations, while N\'eel vector orientation is retained in the out-of-plane direction.